abdullahanzar/Zevi/README.md

 ## Demo

-You can see a live demo of the Zive application here: #https://main--effervescent-fairy-4c5c65.netlify.app/
+You can see a live demo of the Zevi application here: #https://main--effervescent-fairy-4c5c65.netlify.app/

 ## Issues